Text by CLOT Magazine

-The exhibition is a critical vision of contemporary culture and it studies art technology from the beginning of time to modern day.
-It reflects on the world we live in today: a world that is created and ruled by digital codes that determine ‘how we perceive our surroundings, they influence our financial systems, our legislations and our business models; in essence, they shape and create new horizons for social, economic, or cultural activity.’
+The exhibition is a critical vision of contemporary culture and studies art technology from the beginning to the modern day.
+It reflects on the world we live in today: a world that is created and ruled by digital codes that determine how we perceive our surroundings, they influence our financial systems, our legislations and our business models; in essence, they shape and create new horizons for social, economic, or cultural activity.

 The many topics dealt with in the exhibition are grouped into seven key areas: Genealogy Of Code, Encoding, Machine Learning, Algorithmic Governance, Labor & Production, Algorithmic Economy, and Genetic Code.
 This allows the visitor to draw connections among the different themes.

 The technology that we create and accept is an extension of our bodies.
 I understand the body as our physical or virtual presence in any of the three fields as described by Roy Ascott: tangible, shamanic and virtual, all of which correspond and conform to multidimensional reality. de los Ríos continued during the interview.